-CASTRO VALLEY MAC RECOMMENDATION
+PLANNING COMMISSION AND CASTRO VALLEY MAC RECOMMENDATIONS

-At its February 4, 2016 Castro Valley MAC meeting, the Council voted 6-1 (Sandoff opposed) to recommend adoption of the current version of the proposed draft Ordinance, with the following modifications and additions:
+At its February 4, 2016 Castro Valley MAC meeting, the Council voted 6-1 (Sadoff opposed) to recommend adoption of the current version of the proposed draft Ordinance, with the following modifications and additions:

-- (1) Full vacancy decontrol in all circumstances (the proposed draft Ordinance includes a modified vacancy decontrol, with a cap of three times the annual rent increase); - (2) Any administrative fee structure goes through the public process for discussion; - (3) The adopted Ordinance should be reviewed after one year; - (4) Recording and tracking of all complaints to HCD, specifically to include the type of complaint.
+- (1) Full vacancy decontrol in all circumstances (the proposed draft Ordinance includes a modified vacancy decontrol, with a cap of three times the annual space rent increase); - (2) Any administrative fee structure goes through the public process for discussion the MAC, Planning Commission, Unincorporated Services Committee and a one year review of the ordinance: - (3) Recording and tracking of all complaints to HCD, specifically to include the type of complaint.

-Councilmember Sandoff opposed the motion, stating that there was no indication that mobile home park owners would not raise rents to the maximum extent in all circumstances, and that regarding vacancy decontrol, he preferred a modified form of vacancy control to full decontrol.
+Council member Sadoff opposed the motion, stating that there was no indication that mobile home park owners would not raise rents to the maximum extent in all circumstances, and that regarding vacancy decontrol, he preferred a modified form of vacancy control to full decontrol.